jlittle22/stox/README.md

 PHP is used for server-side operations include API calls, DB access, and a simple user account system.
 Two MySQL databases support the application - one for user account management and the other tracking equity ownership and partial purchase records across all users.

 ### Data Access
-The AlpaVantage API (https://www.alphavantage.co) provides nearly real-time data (actual real-time service costs much more money than a side project warrants).
+The AlphaVantage API (https://www.alphavantage.co) provides nearly real-time data (actual real-time service costs much more money than a side project warrants).
 The News API (https://newsapi.org) provides up-to-date business news.